croservices/cro/docs/reference/cro-http-router.md

         ...
     }

-    # Gets the super-sneaky-tracking-id cookie, if there is one.
+    # Gets the super-sneaky-tracking-id cookie; does not match if there
+    # is no such cookie (since it's marked required).
-    get -> 'viral', $meme, :$super-sneaky-tracking-id is cookie {
+    get -> 'viral', $meme, :$super-sneaky-tracking-id! is cookie {
+        ...
+    }

+    # Gets all the cookies and all the headers in hashes.
+    get -> 'dump', :%cookies is cookie, :%headers is header {
         ...
     }
 }